skuzniar/cppgen.nvim/README.md

 For a list of examples see [EXAMPLES](EXAMPLES.md)

 # Commands
+- Information
-You can type **:CppGenInfo** to see a list of enabled generators and keys that trigger them.
+  - `:CppGen info` to see a list of enabled generators and keys that trigger them.
+- Navigate through generated code.
+  - `:CppGen next  to jump to the next snippet.
+  - `:CppGen Next to jump to the next snippet, if the generated code would be different from the current one.
+  - `:CppGen prev  to jump to the previous snippet.
+  - `:CppGen Prev to jump to the previous snippet, if the generated code would be different from the current one.
+- Preview generated code.
+  - `:CppGen show` to open code snippets in the Telescope picker .

 # Customization
 Some aspects of code generation can be customized using options.
 Here are the default options.